orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.queueTimeout

-Maximum timeout in milliseconds to wait for the response in replication.
+Maximum timeout (in ms) to wait for the response in replication..

 ```
 Setting name...: distributed.queueTimeout